aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

         ./scancode -clpieu --csv output.html samples

-    The Files scanned are shown in the left sidebar, and the section on the right contains seperate tabs for the following:
+    The Files scanned are shown in the left sidebar, and the section on the right contains separate tabs for the following:

     .. hlist::